ARTICLE

 Geography, Geographic Information Systems (GIS), Physical Geography

 A geographic information system (GIS) is a computer system for capturing, storing, checking and displaying data related to positions on Earth’s surface.
-By relating seemingly unrelated data, GIS can help individuals and organizations better understand patterns and relationships.
+By relating seemingly unrelated data, GIS can help individuals and organizations better understand spatial patterns and relationships.

 With GIS technology, people can compare the locations of different things to discover how they relate to each other.
 For example, using GIS, a single map could include sites that produce pollution, such as factories, and sites that are sensitive to pollution, such as wetlands and rivers.
 Such a map would help people determine where water supplies are most at risk.